safiqul/Portfolio-2/README.md

 ### A simple file transfer server

-A simple file transfer server will receive a file from a client through its DRTP/UDP socket and write it to the file system.
-The file name and the port numbers on which the server listens are given as command line arguments.
-NOTE: the port number of the server must also be the port number used by the client.
+A simple file transfer server will receive a file (e.g. safi.jpg) from a client through its DRTP/UDP socket and write it to the file system (e.g., safi-recv.jpg ).
+The IP address, the port number on which the server listens and the reliablity function are given as arguments.
+NOTE: the port number of the server must also be the port number that the client will use to connect.

 The server/receiver can be invoked with:

-`python3 application.py -s -f Photo-recv.jpg -r gbn`
+`python3 application.py -s -i <ip_address> -p <port_number> -r <reliable method>`

 If I want to skip an ack to trigger retransmission at the sender-side:

-`python3 application.py -s -f Photo-recv.jpg -r gbn -t skipack`
+`python3 application.py -s -i <ip_address> -p <port_number> -r <reliable method> -t <test_case>`

+e.g., test_case = skip_ack, reliable method=gbn

 ### A simple file transfer client